Maltitol

-Maltitol is a sugar alcohol (a polyol) used as a sugar substitute.
+Maltitol is a sugar alcohol (a polyol) used as a sugar substitute and laxative.
 It has 75–90% of the sweetness of sucrose (table sugar) and nearly identical properties, except for browning.
-It is used to replace table sugar because it is half as energetic, does not promote tooth decay, and has a somewhat lesser effect on blood glucose.
+It is used to replace table sugar because it is half as calorific, does not promote tooth decay, and has a somewhat lesser effect on blood glucose.
 In chemical terms, maltitol is known as 4-O-α-glucopyranosyl-D-sorbitol.
 It is used in commercial products under trade names such as Lesys, Maltisweet and SweetPearl.

 Production and uses

 Maltitol is a disaccharide produced by hydrogenation of maltose obtained from starch.
-Maltitol syrup, a hydrogenated starch hydrolysate, is created by hydrogenating corn syrup, a mixture of carbohydrates produced from the hydrolysis of starch.
+Maltitol syrup, a hydrogenated starch hydrolysate, is produced by hydrogenating corn syrup, a mixture of carbohydrates produced from the hydrolysis of starch.
 This product contains between 50% and 80% maltitol by weight.
 The remainder is mostly sorbitol, with a small quantity of other sugar-related substances.

 Maltitol's high sweetness allows it to be used without being mixed with other sweeteners.
-It exhibits a negligible cooling effect (positive heat of solution) in comparison with other sugar alcohols, and is very similar to the subtle cooling effect of sucrose.
+It exhibits a negligible cooling effect (positive heat of solution) in comparison with other sugar alcohols, similar to the subtle cooling effect of sucrose.

 It is used in candy manufacture, particularly sugar-free hard candy, chewing gum, chocolates, baked goods, and ice cream.
 The pharmaceutical industry uses maltitol as an excipient, where it is used as a low-calorie sweetening agent.
 Its similarity to sucrose allows it to be used in syrups with the advantage that crystallization (which may cause bottle caps to stick) is less likely.
 Maltitol may also be used as a plasticizer in gelatin capsules, as an emollient, and as a humectant.